ASP.NET MVC Request Life Cycle

 Note: The most important point that you need to remember is you can write your own implementation of all the components discussed here to implement your own logic.

-In this article, I try to explain the ASP.NET MVC Life Cycle step by step.
-I hope you understood the Life Cycle of ASP.NET MVC application.
+In this article, I try to explain the ASP.NET MVC Request Life Cycle step by step.
+I hope you understood the Request Life Cycle of the ASP.NET MVC Application.
 Please give your valuable feedback about this article.